Geometric random graphs and Rado sets of continuous functions: Non-isomorphism

 \section{Non-isomorphism}

-In the previous sections we showed that LARG graphs on smoothly dense sets are almost surely isomorphic to $GR(\mathrm{SD})$, while LARG graphs on IC-dense sets are almost surely isomorphic to $GR(\mathrm{ICD})$.
-In this section, we will show that these two graphs are not isomorphic, and that they are not isomorphic to the infinite graphs obtained from LARG graphs obtained from some other metric spaces.
+In the previous sections we showed that LARG graphs on transversely dense sets are almost surely isomorphic to $\mathsf G_\text{TD}$, while LARG graphs on IC-dense sets are almost surely isomorphic to $\mathsf G_\text{ICD}$.
+In this section, we will show that these two graphs are not isomorphic.
+By Corollary~\ref{cor:noniso}, we already know they are not isomorphic to the infinite graphs obtained from LARG graphs on other Banach spaces.

-A central tool in this discussion is a corollary of a theorem of Dilworth (Theorem~16 of \cite{bona3}), which states that for every step-isometry $\theta$ between dense subsets $V$ and $W$ of a normed space $X$, there is a true isometry $\tilde\theta$ such that $\|\tilde\theta(v)-\theta(v)\|<K$ for all $v\in V$.
-Recall that any isomorphism between LARG graphs must be a step-isometry.

-We first focus on $GR(\mathrm{SD})$.
-In \cite{bona3} it was shown that for suitable random subsets of $c$, the LARG graphs are Rado with isomorphism type $GR(c)$ and similarly for random subsets of $c_0$, the isomorphism type is $GR(c_0)$.
-Using the fact that $c$ and $c_0$ are not isometric, we We showed in \cite{bona3} that the graphs $GR(c)$ and $GR(c_0)$ are non-isomorphic.
-Our first result is derived similarly to the results in \cite{bona3}.